 Do I need to go somewhere for an exam?

 No, you don't need to go anywhere.
 You can complete the entire course within the comfort of your own home and workplace, at a time that suits you.

-You complete online multiple choice quizzes at the end of each lesson, and then print off an observer report for someone at your workplace to fill out about tasks that they've already seen you doing.
+You simply complete online multiple choice quizzes at the end of each lesson, and also request someone you've worked with (past or present) to complete an Observer Report about tasks that they've already seen you doing.

 Is this the course I need for my food business licence?

 Yes, this is the course you need to do to get your food business licence in New South Wales, Victoria, Queensland and the Australian Capital Territory.

 When you complete the course, we'll issue you with a Statement of Attainment containing details of the units of competency you've obtained.
 If you're in New South Wales, you'll also receive a food safety certificate issued by the NSW Food Authority.

 These documents are what you need to present to your local council to nominate a Food Safety Supervisor and get your food business licence.

 AIFS provides comprehensive information about nationally recognised Food Safety Supervisor training, as well as general food safety information.